 Increase oven temperature to 425°F/220°C.

-In a mixer fitted with the paddle attachment, beat cream cheese on medium-low speed until smooth and lump-free, 1-2 minutes.
+In an electric mixer fitted with the paddle attachment or using a handheld mixer, beat cream cheese on medium-low speed until smooth and lump-free, 1-2 minutes.
 Add sugar and beat until blended.
-Scrape down the sides and bottom of the bowl as necessary.
+Scrape down the sides and bottom of the bowl as necessary using a rubber spatula.
 Add cornstarch and mix until blended.
 Add the eggs and beat until fully combined.
 Add cream, vanilla extract, and lemon zest and beat just until combined and smooth.
 Pour batter over cooled crust and spread evenly.

-Bake cake for 10 minutes, then lower temperature to 225°F/110°C and continue to bake for 60 minutes until golden brown around the edges, the sides are set but the center is still slightly wobbly.
-Turn off oven, open the oven door slightly or halfway to let in cold air, and leave the cake in the oven for 60 minutes.
+Bake cake for 10 minutes, then lower temperature to 225°F/110°C and continue to bake for 60 minutes until the sides are set but the center is still slightly wobbly (some comments suggested this was not enough baking time.
+I baked this so many times and it works.
+If you're not sure if your oven temperature is accurate or if your baking time is usually longer than those called for in a recipe, you can add an additional 10-20 minutes, and avoid opening the oven door too many times).
+My cheesecake always gets golden brown around the edges but if yours doesn't, that's ok, just trust the recipe 🙂 Turn off oven, open the oven door slightly or halfway to let in cold air, and leave the cake in the oven for 60 minutes.
 This will help prevent the cake from cracking and the cake will remain creamy.
 Transfer the cake to a wire rack and allow it to cool to room temperature.
 Cover the cake with plastic wrap and refrigerate overnight or for at least 12 hours.

 Cheesecake will keep in the refrigerator for up to 5 days.